High-intensity Exercise and Rheumatoid Arthritis

 Strength and cardio training can boost mood and energy.

-“My research shows that people who participated in high-intensity exercise, such as sports, jogging or strength training, at least twice a week, improved in daily functioning and mood,” says Zuzana de Jong, PhD, rheumatologist and researcher at Leiden University Medical Center in the Netherlands.
+“My research shows that people who participated in high-intensity exercise, such as sports, jogging or strength training, at least twice a week, improved in daily functioning and mood,” says Zuzana de Jong-Strakova, MD, PhD, rheumatologist and researcher at Leiden University Medical Center in the Netherlands.

 Ready to ramp it up?
 The first thing you should do is talk to your doctor.
 After that, use common sense, says Dallas rheumatologist Scott Zashin, MD.
 Here are a few tips to get you going.